openSUSE/vagrant-ceph/README.md

 `vagrant@admin:~> sudo su -`

 You may now begin a ceph installation.

 ## Customizations

+Add `customized: true` to `files` section of you config.

 This repository diverged from it's origin in following features: